Welcome! This page has way too much self-indulgent detail, but if you’re really interested in what I’m all about you can probably find it here.

 You’re always welcome to email me.
 Seriously!

 I grew up in Michigan.
-I've lived in California for the past several years, first in LA, then in Sacramento, and currently in San Francisco.
+I’ve lived in California for several years, first in LA, then in Sacramento, then in San Francisco, and now again in LA.

 I’ve enjoyed almost every sport I’ve tried—baseball, basketball, tetherball, football, softball, soccer, table tennis, pickleball, kickball, dodgeball, wall ball, ultimate, and inner tube water polo, to name a few.